-SAS provides support to sustainable programs that help students succeed in the classroom and graduate from high school.
+SAS provides support to help students succeed in the classroom and graduate from high school.
 In particular, SAS champions programs that focus on the integration of technology that will strengthen the education system and increase the number of students entering careers in science, technology, engineering and mathematics (STEM).
 Programs must generate a long-term impact and affect significant numbers of people, without discrimination.
-Examples include:
+Examples include::

-- #GivingTuesday, a global day of giving. - Communities in Schools, the nation's largest dropout prevention organization. - Computer Science Education Week SAS joins this national effort by providing volunteers with training, activities and materials to work with students and pique their interest in computer science. - College and Career Ready Standards, an effort to define higher learning standards. - DonorsChoose.org, a national nonprofit that connects donors with classrooms in need.
+- #GivingTuesday, a global day of giving. - Communities in Schools, the nation's largest dropout prevention organization. - Computer Science Education Week, a national effort that SAS joins by providing volunteers with training, activities and materials to work with students and pique their interest in computer science. - College and Career Ready Standards, an effort to define higher learning standards. - DonorsChoose.org, a national nonprofit that connects donors with classrooms in need.
 Each year, SAS matches employee contributions to the cause. - In-kind donations for nonprofit organizations that need computer equipment or software.
-SAS gives hundreds of thousands of dollars in surplus computer hardware, office equipment and other tangible items to community groups that can benefit from the donation. - Donations of money, software and expertise to numerous colleges, universities and community colleges around the world. - North Carolina Center for International Understanding, a program to ensure that North Carolina is the most globally engaged state in the nation. - Mapping the Nation, an online resource that reveals the importance of a globally competent workforce and citizenry. - North Carolina Science Festival, a statewide showcase of science activities.
+SAS gives hundreds of thousands of dollars in surplus computer hardware, office equipment and other tangible items to community groups that can benefit from the donation. - Donations of money, software and expertise to numerous colleges, universities and community colleges around the world. - Center for International Understanding, a program to ensure that North Carolina is the most globally engaged state in the nation. - Mapping the Nation, an online resource that reveals the importance of a globally competent workforce and citizenry.

-- University of North Carolina Data Dashboard Built by SAS, this interactive, online database gives students, parents, policymakers and taxpayers expanded access to detailed UNC system data to track system performance. - University of North Carolina Educator Quality Dashboard Built with SAS data visualization software, this interactive online tool enables citizens to analyze and display data on the UNC system's efforts to prepare more and higher-quality teachers and school leaders for the state's public schools. - Triangle High Five, a partnership committed to seeing that students graduate from high school ready for higher education and careers of their choice. - University of North Carolina Public Television broadcasts awardwinning, educational programs that are watched by more than 4 million viewers each week. - Wake County Public Schools, the largest school district in North Carolina and the 16th largest in the nation. - Wake Education Partnership, an independent nonprofit organization that mobilizes business and community involvement in Wake County schools. - YMCA of the Triangle, with 16 facilities to meet community needs through programs that promote good health, strong families and solid communities.
+- North Carolina Science Festival, a statewide showcase of science activities. - University of North Carolina Data Dashboard, an interactive online database built by SAS that gives students, parents, policymakers and taxpayers expanded access to detailed UNC system data to track system performance. - University of North Carolina Educator Quality Dashboard, an interactive online tool built with SAS data visualization software that enables citizens to analyze and display data on the UNC system's efforts to prepare more and higher-quality teachers and school leaders for the state's public schools. - Triangle High Five, a partnership committed to seeing that students graduate from high school ready for higher education and careers of their choice. - University of North Carolina Public Television, which broadcasts award-winning, educational programs that are watched by more than 4 million viewers each week. - Wake Education Partnership, an independent nonprofit organization that mobilizes business and community involvement in Wake County schools. - YMCA of the Triangle, with 16 facilities to meet community needs through programs that promote good health, strong families and solid communities.